 We may receive personal data about you from people liaising with us in relation to the services we are providing to you.
 For example, accountants, financial advisors, business partners and other professional advisors.

-We may also obtain your personal information from others acting on your behalf, with your consent, for example, under a Power of Attorney, executors or trustees.
+We may also obtain your personal data from others acting on your behalf, with your consent.
+For example, under a Power of Attorney, executors or trustees.

 As we work closely with third parties including, for example, sub-contractors in technical, payment and delivery services, analytics providers, search information providers, and credit reference agencies we may also receive information about you from them.